m2cord/cinnabarlab/README.md

  - Recommended: Visual Studio 2019 (IDE for backend development)

 ## How to Run an Instance of Cinnabarlab
-run `docker-compose -f docker-compose.yml -f docker-compose.override.yml up` in the root folder of this repository.
+Replace your backend.env, database.env, frontend.env with the most recent .env.template files configure according to your needs. run `docker-compose -f docker-compose.yml -f docker-compose.override.yml up` in the root folder of this repository.
 After all containers have started up, the frontend is available @ https://cinnabarlab.localhost:443.